visuve/Tunkio/ReadMe.md

 - Clarify the usage of words wipe, overwrite and pass within the code
 - Complement fill option
 	Complements the disk contents
+- Allow continuing on errors
+	- I.e. maybe have a boolean return value in OnError callback

 ## Further reading notes: